mqtthiqs/at-doc/docs/modules/play.md

 - **Duration:** Duration of the playback region, as a percentage of the total file length.
 The actual duration in seconds is indicated next to this slider.
 - **Spread:** Channel-locality of each playhead.
 At 0%, each playhead reads only the channels it is assigned to (see the global [Spread](../atelier/multichannel.md#spread) section); at 100%, each playhead reads all channels of the file.
 - **Gain:** Output gain of all playheads.
 Added to the gain of playhead.
 - **Fade:** Combined length of the fade-in and fade-out envelope.
-In loop mode it determines the cross fade time.
+In loop mode, it determines the cross fade time.
 - **Slant:** Ratio of time spent fading in vs. fading out.
 At 0% the attack is instant and the entire time is used for the fade out; at 50% the envelope is symmetric; at 100% the envelope is slanted towards the right.
 - **Ease:** Easing curve of the applied fades, from linear (0%), to abrupt (100%).
 - **Declick:** Minimum time of any fades.
-A value of 0 allows clicks; anything above smoothly fades any transition: start, stop, (cross-)fade.
+A value of 0 allows clicks; anything above quickly fades any transition: start, stop, (cross-)fade.

 ---